-It’s almost a cliché: You’re in a meeting with colleagues, discussing a particular task or project, and question arises in a snap: “Who’s responsible?
+It’s almost a cliché: You’re in a meeting with colleagues, discussing a particular task or project, and the question arises in a snap: “Who’s responsible?

 Needless to say, this isn’t the most productive approach to the question.
-So what can you do lead the conversation in the most positive direction the next time you’re in a meeting and someone asks, “Who’s responsible?”
+So what can you do to lead the conversation in the most positive direction the next time you’re in a meeting and someone asks, “Who’s responsible?”

 First off, clarify exactly what it is that needs to be done.
 What are the concrete tasks involved?
 What information needs to be gathered before these can be accomplished?
-This helps everyone present get a clear of what is before them.
+This helps everyone present to get clear of what is before them.

 This simple change in approach can make a big difference when someone asks, “Who’s responsible?”
 It encourages a spirit of collaboration instead of making people feel singled out, which in turn makes them more inclined to contribute.
 More people contributing means the generation of more ideas and an increased sense of ownership of the tasks at hand.
 This undermines the sort of us-versus-them mentality that encourages employees to try to avoid involvement.